natesworksdev/Ryujinx/README.md

 See [LICENSE.txt](LICENSE.txt) and [THIRDPARTY.md](Ryujinx/THIRDPARTY.md) for more details.
 ## Credits

-- [LibHac](https://github.com/Thealexbarney/LibHac) is used for our file-system
+- [LibHac](https://github.com/Thealexbarney/LibHac) is used for our file-system.
 - [AmiiboAPI](https://www.amiiboapi.com) is used in our Amiibo emulation.